I don’t believe in ‘tips and tricks’ type articles when it comes to something as important as developing your CV.

 The most common mistake that I see is that people treat the CV as if it were a list of facts.
 Let’s get it done and then send loads of them out right?

 Well … No actually.

 A CV is a marketing document that demonstrates how you will make a valuable contribution to your next employer and justifies this with examples from your past performance or training.
 It gives them reasons to invite you to interview.

-The way to do this is to get rid of any details that don’t convey your value (except contact details of course!) and focus on what you have done and achieved.
+The way to do this is to get rid of any details that don’t convey your value (except contact information of course!) and focus on what you have done and achieved.
 No waffle.
 No cramming it full of adjectives.
 No baseless claims.

 Graeme Jordan is a CV Writer and Interview Coach who helps candidates at all levels in a range of industries to get interviews and get selected.
 See more at www.GraemeJordanCV.comBack to Candidate blogs